Media Trust & ScreenSkills Mentoring Programmes

 The Media Trust & ScreenSkills Early-Stage Talent Mentoring Programme, launched in January 2021, matching 24 early-stage mentees looking to progress their career in behind-the-camera roles in film and TV with industry mentors.
 The programme was aimed, as with all our mentoring programmes, at talent from groups that are traditionally under-represented in the screen industries.
 We were also supporting talent based outside of London and the South-East.
 We were delighted that ITV were the principal screen industries partner for this programme.

-The second season of the Early-Stage Talent programme launched in March 2022 and runs from April-September 2022, in partnership with Channel 4.
-We have paired 39 mentees with mentors from across the screen industries.
-As with all our mentoring programmes we especially encourage applications from underrepresented groups, and in this case particularly D/deaf, disabled and/or neurodivergent talent.
+The second season of the Early-Stage Talent programme launched in March 2022 and ran from the end of April-October 2022, in partnership with Channel 4.
+We paired 39 mentees with mentors from across the screen industries.
+As with all our mentoring programmes we especially encouraged applications from underrepresented groups, and in this case particularly D/deaf, disabled and/or neurodivergent talent.
 This disability focus continues Media Trust’s work over the past few years, ensuring the screen industries become more receptive to and representative of disabled talent.
-We are also once more supporting talent based outside of London and the Southeast – at least 75% of our mentees come from outside London and the Southeast.

-Season three of our Media Trust and ScreenSkills Early-Stage Talent Mentoring Programme is now open for applications.
+Season three of our Media Trust and ScreenSkills Early-Stage Talent Mentoring Programme runs from September 2022 to February 2023.
 We want to move the dial on the under-representation of talent from outside London and the South-East, in off-screen roles.
-We will match up to 30 early-stage mentees (with a few entry-level exceptions possible for truly outstanding candidates or candidates with transferable skills from another industry) who are looking to progress their careers in behind-the-camera and below the line roles in film and TV with seasoned industry mentors.
-At least 75% of the mentees will be based outside of London and the South-East.
-We encourage applications from other groups that are traditionally under-represented in the screen industries – women, LGBTQ+ and Black, Asian and ethnic minority talent, and those from lower socio-economic backgrounds.
+We matched 29 early-stage mentees (with a few entry-level exceptions possible for truly outstanding candidates or candidates with transferable skills from another industry) who are looking to progress their careers in behind-the-camera and below the line roles in film and TV with seasoned industry mentors.
+This programme has a regional and national focus – at least 75% of the mentees are based outside of London.

 Mentor the Mentors